Refined Cluster Robust Inference: Monte Carlo Simulations

 \subsection{Design with a Skewed Error Distribution}

-To compare the methods when the error has large skewness, we consider the case with $N_g=1$, $X_{ig}=1$, and $Y_{ig}$ follows the exponential distribution with unit mean.
+To compare the methods when the error has large skewness, we consider the case where $N_g=1$, $X_{ig}=1$, and $Y_{ig}$ follow the demeaned exponential distribution with unit variance.
 This design is used in Section 3 of \cite{hall1983inverting} for one-sided tests.
 Since the error has a skewness of $2$, Theorem 5.2 of \cite{djogbenou2019asymptotic} implies that the wild cluster bootstrap does not have asymptotic refinement in this case.
+Then we conduct the test for the mean being equal to zero.

 Figure \ref{fig:figure_SkewedScore} shows the rejection probabilities for different methods with the skewed error distribution.
 Again, the rejection probabilities of all the methods approach the prespecified significance level ($5\%$) as $G$ increases, which confirms their asymptotic validity.
 However, the finite-sample performance differs.
-The rejection probabilities of our proposed method approach $5\%$ faster than the wild cluster bootstrap.
-This is consistent with the theoretical fact that the wild cluster bootstrap does not have asymptotic refinement in this data distribution.
-In contrast, our analytical approach and the pairs cluster bootstrap both achieve the asymptotic refinement.
-It explains why these methods are similar to each other and much closer to nominal size than the other two methods in Figure \ref{fig:figure_SkewedScore}.
+The rejection probabilities of our proposed method approach $5\%$ faster than those of the wild cluster bootstrap.
+This is consistent with the theoretical fact that the wild cluster bootstrap does not have asymptotic refinement for this data distribution.
+In contrast, our analytical approach and the pairs cluster bootstrap both achieve asymptotic refinement.
+This explains why these methods are similar to each other and much closer to the nominal size than the other two methods in Figure \ref{fig:figure_SkewedScore} as $G$ increases.